Maniac Cop: Sequels

-The film was followed by two sequels, Maniac Cop 2 in 1990, and Maniac Cop III: Badge of Silence in 1992.
+The film was followed by two sequels, Maniac Cop 2 in 1990, and Maniac Cop III: Badge of Silence in 1993.

 Remake

 In 2017, it was rumored that there would be a Maniac Cop remake in the works.
 As of November 2018, the remake is still being developed and will have a completely different tone from the first film.

+In March 2026, it was announced that a Mubi-backed remake of Maniac Cop was to begin shooting in the fall of 2026, according to original director William Lustig, who is executive producing the remake.
+Nicolas Winding Refn, known for Drive (2011) and The Neon Demon (2016), will direct, after premiering Her Private Hell at Cannes.

 Potential television series

 In October 2019, HBO and the French channel Canal+ picked up a Maniac Cop TV series that will be executive produced by Nicolas Winding Refn, through his production company by NWR Originals, and John Hyams, who will also direct the pilot.
 Screenwriter Ed Brubaker, who worked on the pilot, clarified in 2023 that the project is most likely not going forward.